-The excel tornado chart is also known as the Butterfly chart.
-This example shows you how to make the chart look like a butterfly chart.
+The Excel Tornado chart is also known as the Butterfly chart.
+This example shows how to make the chart look like a butterfly.

-- Just add another column in the data set with the column name as “GAP” after the variables column
+- Add another column in the data set with the column name “GAP” after the variables column.

-- Right click on the chart area and select the “Select Data” option
+- Right-click on the chart and select the “Select Data Source” option.

-- Right click on the bars and select “Format Data Series” option
+- Right-click on the bars and select the “Format Data Series” option.

-- Double click on the legend “GAP” and hit delete to remove the column name from the chart
+- Double click on the legend “GAP” and press the “Delete” to remove the column name from the chart.

-Now the chart looks like a Butterfly and you can rename it as Butterfly chart.
+Now, the chart looks like a butterfly.
+So, you can rename it a Butterfly chart.

 Example #3 – Sensitivity Analysis

-The below example shows how the increase or decrease in the Cost is impacting the margin.
+The example below shows how the increase or decrease in the cost impacts the margin.

 Follow the same steps shown in the previous examples to build the chart.

-In this example, I’ve shown the cost in a negative value and the margin in a positive value.
+In this example, we have shown the cost of a negative value and the margin in a positive value.

-In the above chart, you can see the impact of Cost on Margin.
-Excel tornado chart shows that the increase in the Cost is decreasing the margin and decrease in cost is increasing the margin.
+In the above chart, you can see the impact of cost on margin.
+The Excel Tornado chart shows that the increase in the cost is decreasing the margin, and a decrease in cost is increasing the margin.